Alexrusso3108/SVCE-REGISTRATION-FORM/README.md

 - `styles.css` - CSS styling for the form
 - `script.js` - JavaScript for form functionality
 - `logo.png` - SVCE logo image

-## Technical Details
-This is a client-side application that stores form data in the browser's localStorage for demonstration purposes.
-In a production environment, you would want to connect this to a server for proper data storage.